-- Train youth counselors on HIV and TB treatment for youth friendly corners in health facilities. - Establish youth friendly corners outside the health facilities and include ART in them

-- Review the SRHR package developed by the MoH for youth corners to include HIV treatment - Encourage peer to peer support.
-Train young motivators as youth Ambassadors. - Care and treatment to be based on a human rights based approach - Build capacity and equip networks of PLHIV as partners in enrollment and retention in HIV prevention and care - Special attention be given to the women who are aging with HIV who experience a lot of stigma at the health care setting
+- Train youth counselors on HIV and TB treatment for youth friendly corners in health facilities. - Establish youth friendly corners outside the health facilities and include ART in them - Review the SRHR package developed by the MoH for youth corners to include HIV treatment - Encourage peer to peer support.
+Train young motivators as youth Ambassadors. - Take a human rights based approach in care and treatment programmes of people living with HIV - Build capacity and equip networks of PLHIV as partners in enrollment and retention in HIV prevention and care - Women who are aging with HIV be given special attention since they usually experience a lot of stigma at the health care setting